-To avoid mug hunters using fake email addresses to subscribe and get discounts, consider a welcome email series where the first letter asks a person to confirm his email, and the second one comes with donuts to confirmed emails only.
+To avoid mug hunters using fake email addresses to subscribe and get discounts, consider a welcome email series where the first letter asks a person to confirm his email, and the second one comes with a promo for confirmed emails only.

-Long story short, here’s your checklist to writing stellar welcome emails that will engage subscribers, build their loyalty to your brand, and turn them into leads:
+Long story short, here’s your checklist for writing stellar welcome emails that will engage subscribers, build their loyalty to your brand, and turn them into leads:

 - A familiar sender.
 It may be a particular person or a brand name, but a user needs to understand from whom the email comes.

 - Appealing but relevant subject line and preheader.
-(Yes avoiding a preheader is among most common email marketing mistakes!)
+Yes, avoiding a preheader is among the most common email marketing mistakes!

 - Well-timed content: greetings, thanks for registration, introducing a brand, etc.

-- Clearly mentioned benefits for subscribers.
-Shaping the right expectations.
+- Clearly mentioned benefits for subscribers, so you’re shaping the right expectations.